Helen Hollick: Life and career

 Born in Walthamstow, Hollick worked as a library assistant at a Chingford library for 13 years, during which time she developed a passion for Dark Age history and King Arthur.
 She wrote her Arthurian trilogy, which was accepted for publication by Heinemann three days after her 40th birthday in 1993.

 Previously she had published a children's personal safety book, Come and Tell Me, a story she had written for her daughter when she was 3.
 "I wanted to tell her how to keep safe in a clear and simple manner — with a message that could be easily remembered," Hollick wrote on her web site. "'Always come and tell me before you go anywhere with anyone' fitted nicely."
 Her story became an official safety book of the British Home Office for use nationwide by police and schools.
 An updated and revised version of the book has been published by Happy Cat Books. but is now out of print.

-Until 2013 Hollick lived in Walthamstow with her husband, Ron, who is retired, and adult daughter, Kathy.
+Until 2013 Hollick lived in Walthamstow with her husband, Ron, who is retired, and an adult daughter.
 Early in January 2013 the family moved to North Devon, taking the opportunity to leave London for a quieter rural lifestyle.

 In a review of King Harold, Cliff Moore wrote in the Dorset Evening Echo, "What is most inspiring about Hollick is that she can produce such a mammoth book from a household where she is the only reader — her daughter suffers from severe dyslexia."

-She is a member of the Society of Authors.
-As of early 2006, she was involved in the pre-production of the proposed movie 1066 as story consultant and co-script writer.